AP® Physics 1 Exam Format

 Want to estimate your AP Physics score and get all the scoring info?
 Learn all the ins and outs of AP Physics 1 scoring system—including a score calculator to see where you stand.

 You can easily stand out from the competition if you know the perfect prep strategies.
-Here is our expert AP Physics 1 study guide with prep techniques to ace this exam effortlessly.
+Here is our expert AP Physics 1 guide with prep techniques to ace this exam effortlessly.

 Wondering whether AP Physics 1 is the right course for you?
 Learn everything about AP Physics 1, including why to take the course, exam prerequisites, difficulty, and what’s on the exam.